MichielvdVelde/signal-fire/README.md

   * What to do with messages for unknown `peerId`s?
 * Provide an authentication mechanism
   * Ability to enable or disable authentication
-  * Get the peerId for an authenticated client from a remote source, e.g. a database
 * Improve documentation
-* Add more relays

 ### Install